 Utopia was first defined in Plato’s Republic (-350 BC).
 Imaginary and fictions and ideals were praised by Thomas More in Utopia (1516).
 The better society coincides with the discovery of America.

 When you imagine a better society, you condemn the ills of your own society.
 Thomas More dreams of another society, where you demand social and technological improvements.

-Margaret Atwood rejects the "unique thought".
-The exploitation and servitude of women make up the dystopia, as well as the denounciation of totalitarianism (p115) and the denounciation of the dangers of propaganda through the manipulation and abuses of language in Gilead : "Aunts" and "Angels" bear a reassuring emotional connotation when they are in fact instruments of oppression.
+Margaret Atwood rejects the “unique thought”.
+The exploitation and servitude of women make up the dystopia, as well as the denunciation of totalitarianism (p115) and the denunciation of the dangers of propaganda through the manipulation and abuses of language in Gilead: “Aunts” and “Angels” bear a reassuring emotional connotation when they are in fact instruments of oppression.
 Offred will find indirect ways of denouncing the system put in place in Gilead.